Lone ranger Prannoy eyes glory at maiden World Tour Finals | Sports-Games

 While defending champion Axelsen is certainly the most difficult hurdle on his way, Prannoy can ill-afford any slip-ups against the other two opponents.

-Axelsen has swept the season, claiming an overwhelming 39-match winning streak - a world record in the discipline - and five Super Series titles.
+Axelsen has swept the season, creating an overwhelming 39-match winning streak - a world record in the discipline - and winning five Super Series titles.

 Among others in the field, Chou Tien Chen, Jonatan Christie, Anthony Ginting, and Loh Kean Yew are all capable of going the distance in the event.